HenryMaguire/TLS-code/README.md

 # To do:
 - Put all of the globally run code in ME_plotting into an IPython notebook with a full discussion of what's going on.
 - Save data of a few relevant parameter regimes to file and load them into a pandas dataframe for easy analysis using matplotlib and seaborn.
+- Maybe create a TLS class, which has methods to analyse different parts of the dynamics/steady states.